Reserve your Truly Pastured Thanksgiving Turkey Now.

 December 2, 2023

-USDA slaughterhouses must use a disinfectant to wash down carcasses after slaughter, and the go-to disinfectant is citric acid.
-While there is an allowance made to substitute citric acid with apple cider vinegar, it seems only the smaller more-customer-friendly USDA plants are even interested in using this alternative.
-But citric acid is not only used at slaughter, most butchers and meat markets also use a citric acid solution on cuts of fresh meat as a color preservative.
+USDA slaughterhouses must use an anti-microbial to wash down carcasses after slaughter, and the go-to disinfectant is citric acid.
+While there is allowance made to substitute citric acid with apple cider vinegar, it seems only the smaller more-customer-friendly USDA plants are even interested in using this alternative.

-This brings us to the question of, What is citric acid?
+This brings us to the question of, what is citric acid?
 Originally, citric acid was a natural compound made from lemon juice, usually imported from Italy.
 But proving to be an excellent preservative, this of course was not a reliable or efficient source given the amount of fruit (not to mention cost) required to make a relatively small amount of citric acid.

 Synthetic citric acid is a manufactured product commonly used as a food preservative or antibacterial, is made from using the black mold